Kyrela/Kyrela/README.md

 I don't have much time to devote to my personal projects because of the work I have to do for my studies, but here is a list of the projects I am currently doing on a personal basis:
 - A Discord bot aiming to improve social medias embeds, named [FixTweetBot](https://github.com/Kyrela/FixTweetBot)
 - A personnal lib and core for programming with discord.py, named [discore](https://github.com/Kyrela/discore)
-- I also give a hand to other people on source-available projects
+- I also give a hand to other people on source-available projects (like on [MS-Rewards-Farmer](https://github.com/klept0/MS-Rewards-Farmer))

 ## My projects realized during my studies 🎓